Some Notes on the Poems

 The Adonis and Lucrece Poems

 Venus and Adonis and The Rape of Lucrece were dedicated to Henry Wriothesly, the earl of Southampton.
-That Wriothesly (mercifully, pronounced ROSE-lee) and Derby knew each other later is known and not at all surprising, both being earls.
-At the time of the publication of Venus, however, William was not an earl, nor did it look like he would become one as the position was held by his only slightly older brother.
-By the following year, when Lucrece was registered, he had become an earl.
+That Wriothesly (mercifully, pronounced ROSE-lee) and Derby knew each other is known and not at all surprising, both being earls.
+At the time of the publication of Venus, however, William was not an earl, nor did it look like he would become one, as the position was held by his only slightly older brother.
+By the following year, when Lucrece was registered, his brother had died and he had become an earl.
 Many commentators have struggled to explain the more familiar tone of the dedication of the second poem, and suggest Shakspur had become an intimate of Southampton's circle.
 With Derby as Shake-speare, it simply becomes the correct tone of a peer, at the correct time.

 There is another connection between these two men that took place that year, for William Stanley married Elizabeth de Vere, the daughter of the earl of Oxford.
 She had been proposed to Wriothesly, as things were done in those days, and Wriothesly paid a fine for refusing to marry her.